divyanair10/Orion-finance-transformation/00_orion_blueprint/orion_blueprint.md

 ## 8. The Pain Points Register

-This is the register that justifies almost everything you'll build.
+This is the register that justifies almost everything built herein.
 Each item below is tagged to the workstream it feeds.

 **Feeds Workstream 1 (Close):**
 - 37% of journal entries are still manual Excel uploads into SAP, with no automated interface — a direct driver of both error risk and close delay.